 Facility for Action for Climate Empowerment to achieve Nationally Determined Contributions (FACE NDC)

 Climate change presents a major threat to the economic development of Zambia.
 Forestry, agriculture, and energy sectors are major contributors to the country’s greenhouse gas emissions.
 Transformative behavioural change is required to fight climate change.
-The project will empower society to achieve the NDCs through three critical activities: development of context-specific climate change education materials and curricula for primary and secondary schools, universities and vocational colleges; extending support to the country’s institutional and human capacity to engage in the green transition; and working in non-formal education by strengthening clubs and civil society organizations to reach the most vulnerable and marginalized groups and ensure that young people and women have a voice in the development trajectory of the country.
-A GIS-based monitoring component will be developed to generate a strong evidence base and make it possible to use a behavioural science approach replicable in other countries.
+The project empowers society to achieve the NDCs through three critical activities: development of context-specific climate change education materials and curricula for primary and secondary schools, universities and vocational colleges; extending support to the country’s institutional and human capacity to engage in the green transition; and working in non-formal education by strengthening clubs and civil society organizations to reach the most vulnerable and marginalized groups and ensure that young people and women have a voice in the development trajectory of the country.

 Project data